ssichynskyi/web_metric_collection/README.md

 ## Known issues
 - smoke test for Kafka producer fails with SSL error.
 The reason is unclear.
-Possible workaround: to use SASL authentification instead of providing certificates
+Possible workaround: to use SASL authentication instead of providing certificates